mulllhausen/btc-inquisitor/README.md

     -f, --get-full-blocks

-Output all block data for blocks containing the specified ADDRESSES.
+Output all block data for blocks containing the specified ADDRESSES, TXHASHES or BLOCKHASHES.
+If no ADDRESSES, TXHASHES or BLOCKHASHES are specified then all data within the specified range will be returned.